Abid-M/Energy-Management-System/README.md

 FYP - https://re-energise.xyz/

-Note: these file on itself won't run, due to the database, smtp and google api sensitive credentials been commented out.
+Note: these file on itself won't run, due to the database, smtp and google api sensitive credentials has been commented out.
 Visit https://re-energise.xyz/